srinivasa-vasu/concourse-k8s/README.md

 * `resource_type`: *Required.* K8s resource type (like deployment, service, configmap etc)
 * `resource_name`: *Required.* Name of the k8s resource

 Based on the `resource_type` few other params may be required.
-Following k8s objects are configured now,
+Following k8s objects can be configured now,
 * Deployment
 * Service
 * ConfigMap